How to plan your year in a single day, even if you feel overwhelmed or behind.

 The New Year.
 This phrase can spark joy or concern depending on where you’re coming from.
 If you’re feeling overwhelmed, anxious or ‘behind’ in any way, the days might feel like they’re flying by faster than you can say ‘didgeridoo’.
 But don’t worry.
 However you’re feeling right now, I want you to feel hopeful and confident about the year that lies ahead of you once you’ve read this post.
 This year can be your most amazing year ever.
 And it starts with a plan.

-Let me show you how to plan your entire year.
+OK!
+So let me show you how to plan your entire year.
 And you can do this all in one day.
 Sounds awesome?
 Great!
 Let’s begin:

 1. View your entire year at a glance